aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 variable listed at index 0 of `co_names`: in this case, `name`.)

 Those two bytecodes implemented the first line of source code (`name = 'Monty'`).
-The second line's code follows at addresses 6 through 18, with some new wrinkles in instruction arguments: `CALL_FUNCTION` has two, each of one byte; and `POP_TOP` has no argument, making the whole instruction fit in a byte.
-(What `POP_TOP` does, we'll come back to.)
+The second line's bytecode follows at addresses 6 through 18, with some new wrinkles in instruction arguments: `CALL_FUNCTION` has two, each of one byte; and `POP_TOP` has no argument, making the whole instruction fit in a byte.
+(What `POP_TOP` does, we'll come back to; likewise the details of how `print`'s arguments get passed.)

 Finally, the last two instructions (at 19 and 22) return from running the module.

+Zooming back out, what did the compiler do?
+It converted a tree structure into a sequence of instructions to perform the operations in the right order.
+Each subtree of the parse tree turned into a subsequence of the instructions.

 The bytecode we just saw was specific to CPython 3.4; in other versions of Python the bytecode varies, maybe even for this tiny example.
-The code produced by Tailbiter will work on CPython 3.4 only, and might crash other interpreters.
+The code produced by Tailbiter is meant for CPython 3.4 only, and might crash other interpreters.
 (ASTs on the other hand are mostly compatible within a major version, like Python 3.*x*.)